 - Detail oriented and able to work well with little supervision

-- Skilled in Microsoft Word, PowerPoint, Excel and Google Suite
+- Skilled in Microsoft Word, PowerPoint, and Google Suite.
+Familiar with Excel.

-- Students with lived experience with addiction and recovery are encouraged to apply
+- Students with lived experience with addiction, recovery, and the criminal legal system are encouraged to apply

 How to Apply: